 Mr John Keegan - Dublin Public Analyst's Laboratory

 John Keegan obtained his B.Sc.
 (Hons.) from UCD where he went on to complete his Ph.D. in synthetic organic chemistry.
 He worked for some years in the pharmaceutical industry as an R&D chemist and more recently in various roles in research and development and technical management both in the pharmaceutical and medical device sectors.
 In 2001 he joined the Public Analyst’s Laboratory, Dublin where he is LC-MS section head with particular interests in mycotoxins, food contact materials and food fraud.
 He has co-ordinated the planning and implementation of the annual chemical food sampling programme on behalf of the laboratory several times.
 In the context of the European Reference Laboratories/National Reference Laboratories network he is the Irish delegate for both mycotoxins and food contact materials and also attends the meetings of the CEN TC 275 WG5 on biotoxins.
-He was a member of the outgoing Food Safety Authority of Ireland Chemical Safety Sub-Committee and is currently on the Advisory Committee of the Environmental Protection Agency.
+He was a member of the outgoing Food Safety Authority of Ireland Chemical Safety Sub-Committee.

 Prof Kevin Cashman - University College Cork

 Professor Kevin Cashman is Professor of Food and Health, School of Food and Nutritional Sciences, and Department of Medicine at University College Cork (UCC).